The Hawaiian Humane Society regularly engages in efforts to improve our state and local animal laws.

 This is a similar bill to HB821, and we support it for similar reasons.
 HB849 has additional provisions that would be a huge help to both animals and people.
 It requires that pet stores maintain records of where they acquire animals for sale and display that information in its stores.
 We would like to build on that idea by requring that the records for individual animals be given to purchasers and that they be made available to law enforcement upon request.
 In addition, we would like to see the provisions expanded to apply to all pet animals as defined in HRS 711-1100.

-SB1241 Relating tthe Hawaii Public Housing Authority
+SB1241 Relating to the Hawaii Public Housing Authority

 This measure prohibits the Hawaiʻi Public Housing Authority from banning pet animals from housing under its control.
 It has Hawaiian Humane’s strong support.